0subham1/Movie_app/README.md

-took help of API and Css from different sources
+took help for API and Css from different sources